castai/docs/docs/getting-started/external-cluster/eks/eks.md

         - AWSLambdaRole
         - AmazonEC2ReadOnlyAccess

-- Modify `aws-auth` ConfigMap to map newly created IAM user to the cluster
+- Modify `aws-auth` ConfigMap to map newly created IAM user to the cluster (skipped in case of cross-role IAM)
-- Create and print AWS `AccessKeyId` and `SecretAccessKey`, which then can be added to the CAST AI console and assigned to the corresponding EKS cluster.
+- If a cross-account role IAM was not selected, AWS `AccessKeyId` and `SecretAccessKey` are created and printed, which then can be added to the CAST AI console and assigned to the corresponding EKS cluster.
 The `AccessKeyId` and `SecretAccessKey`are used to by CAST to make programmatic calls to AWS and are stored in CAST AI's secret store that runs on [Google's Secret manager solution](https://cloud.google.com/secret-manager).
+- With cross-account role IAM selected, a Role ARN is printed and sent to CAST AI console, which is then used by CAST AI to assume the role when making AWS programmatic calls.

 !!! note ""
     All the `Write` permissions are scoped to a single EKS cluster - it won't have access to resources of any other clusters in the AWS account.